Financial-Times/origami/components/o-typography/MIGRATION.md

 Scale is now part of [o3-foundation](https://github.com/Financial-Times/origami/tree/main/components/o3-foundation).

-CSS Custom Properties can be used to define scale values.
+CSS Custom Properties can be used to apply scale values.
 For example:

-**SASS**
+**Sass**
 ```scss
 .my-class {
 	font-size: oTypographyGetScale(1);